 In addition, for the majority of the customers who do become multi-services when they join, after a period of time, you will start earning the same monthly percentage from their monthly bills.

-Monthly residual income is contingent on the following criteria:
+Monthly residual income depends on the following:

 - You start earning this monthly income when you have introduced 3 customers